bonomani/devmon/README.md

 ## Getting Started
 Requirements for running Devmon include:
 - A Perl-compatible system for script execution.
-See the INSTALLATION guide in our docs.
+See the [INSTALLATION.md](https://github.com/bonomani/devmon/blob/main/docs/INSTALLATION.md) guide in our docs.
 - Xymon for displaying monitoring results.
 Ensure at least one host is set up in Xymon that matches a Devmon template for effective polling.

 ## Project Status